archbardinexile/BGCL/README.md

-# BGCL
+# Welcome

-Barty's Guide to Caelum's Landing and the Relief: a custom setting for Dungeons and Dragons Fifth Edition
+Welcome to Barty's Guide to Caelum's Landing, a custom setting for Dungeons and Dragons Fifth Edition.
+To learn about the lands of The Relief, click *Getting Started*, or browse the articles below.